StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - Type: Long
 - Unit: -
 - Is mutable: Yes
-- Description: The Compaction Score threshold that triggers Data Ingestion Slowdown.
+- Description: The Compaction Score threshold that triggers Data Ingestion Slowdown in a shared-data cluster.
 This configuration only takes effect when `lake_enable_ingest_slowdown` is set to `true`.
 - Introduced in: v3.2.0

 ##### lake_ingest_slowdown_ratio